roman-milk/roman-milk.github.io/traveling-rapist.md

+===

- ****** Traveling Rapist (The Beginning) ****** bydickpounder73© She slowly flicked her tongue over the head and down the long shaft as I brought the flogger down on her wet open pussy, she moaned and licked with a little more interest, swirling her tongue around the shaft and over the head.
+She slowly flicked her tongue over the head and down the long shaft as I brought the flogger down on her wet open pussy, she moaned and licked with a little more interest, swirling her tongue around the shaft and over the head.

  Flogging her pussy in a slow rhythm, her hips raising to meet each stroke, her wet tongue going at my hard throbbing shaft now, she was getting into it.
 I dropped the flogger and grabbed two vibrating eggs, rubbing one over her pussy and soaking it in her cunt juice I pressed it inside her tight asshole.